yapshinn/moe-kuochuansec/_student-development-programmes/Character and Citizenship/CYBER WELLNESS (CW).md

 2. **Think**: Analyse, evaluate and reflect on the online situation based on the three CW principles

-3. **Act**: Translate understanding into actions so as to be safe and have a positive presence online</p>
+3. **Act**: Translate understanding into actions so as to be safe and have a positive presence online

 ### Programmes